As an affiliate & Amazon Assoc., I earn from qualified purchases: Disclosure.

 Some also believe the massaging action helps stimulate meridian lines, which activate the body’s natural healing process.

+Gua sha movements for face are pretty simple.
 Directions on how to use a gua sha will vary slightly depending on whom you ask.
-Basically, you start out with a clean face, apply a small amount of moisturizer or face oil.

-Then you begin by holding the gua sha tool at an angle parallel to your skin.
-Using medium pressure (make sure not to dig the edges too hard into your skin) scrape the device in one direction (outward) across your skin.
+Using medium pressure (make sure not to dig the edges too hard into your skin) scrape the device in one direction (always upward and outward) across your skin.

 Here are some different Gua Sha scraping techniques you add to your basic facial.